 The Arc of Dunn County offers several programs that strive to provide social and learning opportunities for individuals with disabilities and their families.

 Connections is a great way to connect with others, connect with our community and learn life skills.
-Connections meets on Monday and Wednesday from 11:00 a.m. – 4:15 p.m.
-Alliance Church is our home base with many opportunities to take part in activities at various places within our community.
+Connections meets on Mon-day and Wednesday from 11:00 a.m. – 4:00 p.m.
+Connections provides many opportunities to take part in activities at various places within our community.
+Connections Day Services programming includes:

 Sibshops is a nationally acclaimed program that provides peer support within a recreational environment.
 It’s designed to celebrate the many contributions made by brothers and sisters of kids with special needs!
 Each Sibshop encourages kids to participate in site based activities that encourage sharing, laughter and fun!
 Kids will have the chance to meet other kids whose brothers and sisters have special needs and talk about their experiences.